hungphongbk/vue-ssr-docs/vi/caching.md

 - It has child components that may rely on global state.
 - It has child components that produces side effects on the render `context`.

 Component caching should therefore be applied carefully to address performance bottlenecks.
-In most cases, you shouldn't and don't need to cache single-instance components.
+In most cases, you shouldn't và don't need to cache single-instance components.
 The most common type of components that are suitable for caching are ones repeated in big `v-for` lists.
 Since these components are usually driven by objects in database collections, they can make use of a simple caching strategy: generate their cache keys using their unique id plus the last updated timestamp:

 ``` js
 serverCacheKey: props => props.item.id + '::' + props.item.last_updated